Using the Spectrum Analyzer

 With the loopback circuit set up, a signal must now be applied to the analog output pins.
 WaveForms' Wavegen instrument will be used to accomplish this.

-From the Spectrum Analyzer instrument, opened in step 1.2, return to WaveForms' Welcome page by clicking on its tab at the top of the screen.
+From the Spectrum Analyzer instrument, opened in Section 1.2, return to WaveForms' Welcome page by clicking on its tab at the top of the screen.
 In the Welcome tab, open the Wavegen instrument (noted by the red arrow in the image at right).
 Click the Run button () in the control bar near the top of the window (red box in image at right) to begin outputting a signal.
 With default settings, a 1V (2VPP), 1kHz sine wave is applied to the wavegen Channel 1 output pin.
 Change the Frequency to 500kHz by selecting the value from the drop-down menu or by typing into the text field, including the SI prefix.

 For more detail on how to use the Wavegen instrument, please see the Using the Waveform Generator guide.